Tulunids: Khumārawayh's rise to power

-Following his father's death, Khumarawayh took control as the designated heir.
+Khumārawayh assumed control of the Upper Mesopotamia and Mosul regions, appointing Ibn Abi al-Saj as his governor in that area.
+Subsequently, Ibn Kandaq was compelled to concede and assume a subordinate position, pledging fealty to Khumārawayh and providing support in his governance.
+Upon Khumārawayh's return to Egypt, Ibn Abi al-Saj, incited by al-Muwaffaq, initiated a rebellion and proceeded to seize Tulunid properties situated within the Euphrates-Jazira region.
+Khumārawayh was compelled to return to the Levant with a considerable military force.
+He encountered the Abbasid troops, led by Ibn Abi al-Saj, at the Thaniya al-Uqab in proximity to Damascus.
+He emerged triumphant, pursuing Ibn Abi al-Saj to Mosul and subsequently to Tikrit.

+In this manner, Khumārawayh was able to eliminate his enemies who had allied against him, secure his eastern borders, and extend his influence from Barqa to the Euphrates and from Anatolia to Nubia.
+In recognition of his efforts in the Euphrates-Jazira region, the caliphate added Armenia to his domains.
+The caliph acknowledged Khumārawayh's rule over these territories and confirmed it, thereby ensuring a hereditary rule for him and his descendants in Egypt and the Levant for thirty years.
+Furthermore, Yazaman, the ruler of the border regions, acknowledged his authority and offered prayers on the border minibars.
+On 18 Rajab 279 AH (October 14, 892 CE), the Abbasid caliph died and was succeeded by al-Mu'tadid, who assumed the title of "al-Mu'tadid blah."
+He reaffirmed the caliphate's recognition of Khumārawayh and his descendants' rule over the territories they controlled for thirty years.
+Furthermore, a marriage alliance was formed between the Abbasid and Tulunid families when Khumārawayh married his daughter, Qatr al-Nada, to the caliph al-Mu'tadid.

 The first challenge he faced was the invasion of Syria by armies sent by al-Muwaffak, the de facto ruler during the reign of caliph al-Mu'tamid.
-Khumarawayh also had to deal with the defection of Ahmad ibn Muhammad al-Wasiti, a long-time and key ally of his father's, to the invaders' camp.
+Khumārawayh also had to deal with the defection of Ahmad ibn Muhammad al-Wasiti, a long-time and key ally of his father's, to the invaders' camp.

 The young Tulunid achieved political and military gains, enabling him to extend his authority from Egypt into northern Iraq, and as far north as Tarsus by 890.
 Being now a prominent player in the Near Eastern political stage, he negotiated two treaties with the Abbasids.
 In the first treaty in 886, al-Muwaffak recognized Tulunid authority over Egypt and the regions of Syria for a thirty-year period.
 The second treaty, reached with al-Muʿtadid in 892, confirmed the terms of the earlier accord.
 Both treaties also sought to confirm the status of the Tulunid governor as a vassal of the caliphal family seated in Baghdad.